 Chlorophyll is found in Brussels sprouts

-Moreover, Brussels sprouts can protect your good eyesight, due to the high lutein, and zeaxanthin content.
+Moreover, Brussels sprouts can protect your good eyesight, due to their high lutein and zeaxanthin content.
 Lutein, and zeaxanthin are unique antioxidant present in the lens and retina of the eye.
-Furthermore, consume foods rich in omega-3s for the best protection of your eyesight.
+Furthermore, consume foods rich in omega-3s for better eyesight.

 Finally, Brussels sprouts contain high amounts of chlorophyll.
 They contain approximately 3 mg of chlorophyll per gram.

 Chlorella, spirulina and other seaweed contain chlorophyll